apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ### Merging Two Messages

 The `merge(from:fieldMask:)` function in Swift Protobuf selectively merges fields from one message into another, guided by a ``Google_Protobuf_FieldMask``.
 This method is particularly useful when you need to update only specific fields in a message without affecting others.
-The `merge` function is available as a method on ``Message`` types and requires two parameters: the source message (`from`) containing the data to merge and the `fieldMask` that specifies which fields should be updated.
+The `merge` function is available as a method on ``Message`` types and requires two parameters: the source message (`from`) containing the data to merge and the `fieldMask` that specifies which fields to update.

 For example, consider a message with the following structure: